Hoverbear/infinite-lyricist/README.md

 make dp-start
 ```

-Generate a mashup when the timecodes match the sections in the instrumental track:
+Generate a mashup with timecodes that have the same duration:

 ```bash
 make dp-same-length-sections
 ```

-Generate a mashup when the timecodes are longer than the sections in the instrumental track:
+Generate a mashup with timecodes that have different durations:

 ```bash
 make dp-different-length-sections